I always say, “Show me a person’s calendar and I’ll show you their priorities.”

 If you turn this Money Dial all the way up, it means traveling for months every year; joining a travel group; splurging on high-end travel experiences like a safari, Inspirato membership, or multi-generational travel; and developing strong perspectives on travel, including which friends to invite, how much “authenticity” matters, and specific parts of the world to return to.

-Some examples from our readers who value travel as their primary Money Dial:
+Here are some examples from our readers who value travel as their primary Money Dial:

 “I didn’t really think it would be travel, but realized that my husband and I have owned three campers now (which is still much cheaper than a flight — so it doesn’t feel extravagant) but still eats into a significant amount of our free time and discretionary funds.
 I am not into camping at all, so this is shocking to me.
 Having a camper allows us to travel with our dogs without worrying about whether a place will be pet-friendly or trying to get them on a plane.
 My husband gets to do the type of travel that he wants, which is to be in the middle of nowhere, and I get to do the type of travel I want — which is to explore a new city — all in the same trip because we can move every day (or not) without the inconvenience of changing hotels.
 Between the payment, insurance, and parking, our monthly cost is about $550.
 That doesn’t include gas or fees for parks (if we stay in one).
 That is a lot of money on our budget, but it’s worth it because it gives us the type of freedom we want to explore.”